 Hair: Expenses for or related to hair removal, hair transplants and other procedures to replace lost hair or to promote the growth of hair, including prescription and non-prescription drugs such as Minoxidil, Propecia, Rogaine, Eflornithine; or for hair replacement devices, including (but not limited to) wigs, toupees and/or hairpieces or hair analysis.
-Patients undergoing chemotherapy may be able to receive benefits for some hair replacement devices, as listed above.
+Patients undergoing chemotherapy may be able to receive benefits for some hair replacement devices, as set forth in the "Chemotherapy" section in the Schedule of Benefits.